The Petit Lenormand deck is available now. Limited stock

 The pressure cooker placed at the foot of the mountain.

 Symbolically, this combination evokes rising pressure in a context where nothing seems to open up.
 The Mountain represents the weight of constraints, the hard framework, sometimes imposed from the outside.
-The Whip symbolizes the inner heat, the turmoil, the shocks, the words that begin to snap.
+The Whip symbolizes the inner heat, the turmoil, the shocks, and the words that begin to snap.
 The Moon emphasizes the need to acknowledge what one truly feels, beyond obligations or the image one wants to project.
 The Scythe offers the archetype of the liberating cut: one that, in a clear gesture, releases the pressure and allows for envisioning another path.

 Shadow work